 Lithuanian baritone Romanas Kudriašovas, a recent London National Opera Studio alumnus has been described by The Telegraph as having a voice with shades of Alan Rickman in speech and John Shirley-Quirk in song — that certainly catches the ear.

-This season Mr. Kudriašovas returns to the Baroque Opera Theatre of Lithuania as Polyphemus in Handel’s Acis and Galatea.
-He makes his Glyndebourne debut as The Footman in Samuel Barber‘s Vanessa, and Glyndebourne Tour debut as Le Surintendant des plaisirs in Massenet’s Cendrillon and Commissionario in Traviata.
+This season Mr. Kudriašovas has returned to the Baroque Opera Theatre of Lithuania as Polyphemus in Handel’s Acis and Galatea.
+He made his Glyndebourne debut as The Footman in Samuel Barber‘s Vanessa.
+And Glyndebourne Tour debut as Le Surintendant des plaisirs in Massenet’s Cendrillon and Commissionario / Cover Marchese d’Obigny in Traviata.
 He will also perform Sagrestano Tosca for Vilnius City Opera, and at the Abu Dhabi Festival alongside Sir Bryn Terfel, Kristine Opolais and Vittorio Grigolo.
 Mr. Kudriašovas will return to Glyndebourne Festival as Le Surintendant des plaisirs in Massenet’s Cendrillon.
-As a recitalist he presents a programme dedicated to the renowned 20th century baritone Dietrich Fischer-Dieskau, celebrating his astonishing career.
+As a recitalist he presents a programme dedicated to the renowned 20th century baritone Dietrich Fischer-Dieskau.

-Recent engagements have included a re-invitation for a third performance of Amy Lane’s production of Tosca, singing the role of Sagrestano, starring Sir Bryn Terfel as Scarpia and Ms Kristine Opolais as Tosca at the International Eisteddfod festival in Llangollen, the production being previously performed at the Welsh National Opera in Cardiff and the Royal Liverpool philharmonic hall.
-In his reference Sir Bryn Terfel has described Romanas as „incredibly well prepared“ and „an excellent colleague“, saying that „style and interpretation was evident“ and „his beautiful baritone voice was well suited to the role“.
+Recent engagements have included a reinvitation for a third revival of Amy Lane’s production of Tosca, singing the role of Sagrestano, starring Sir Bryn Terfel as Scarpia and Ms Kristine Opolais as Tosca at the International Eisteddfod festival in Llangollen, the production being previously performed at the Welsh National Opera in Cardiff and the Royal Liverpool philharmonic hall.

 Other roles of the previous seasons include Il Conte (cover) Le Nozze di Figaro for Glyndebourne Festival, Eolo La fida Ninfa for the Lithuanian Baroque Opera Theater, Lockit The Beggar’s Opera and Antenor Dardanus with the European Opera Centre, Valens Theodora with the Sacred Opera Berlin, as well as Mr. X in Kalman’s Zirkusprinzessin with the State Music Theatre in Klaipėda (Lithuania), Bill Aufstieg und Fall der Stadt Mahagonny with the Hamburger Symphoniker, and Elviro Serse at Lithuanian Music and Theatre Academy.